lexibank/tlopo/out/references.md

 - <a id="source-Rhodinetal1980"> </a>Rhodin, Sylvia Spring, Anders & Peter Pritchard.
 1980.
 Glossary of turtle vernacular names used in the New Guinea region.
 Journal of the Polynesian Society 89.1: 105-117.
 - <a id="source-Richards1981"> </a>Richards, Anthony.
 1981.
 An Iban-English dictionary.
 Oxford: Clarendon Press.
 - <a id="source-Rickard1888"> </a>Rickard, R.H.
 1888.
 A Kuanua dictionary, with additions by H. Fellman circa 1920 and W.L.I.
 Linggood in 1939.
 Revised and edited by L.H.
 Wright in 1964.
 Rabaul: Methodist Mission Press.
 - <a id="source-Rickard1964"> </a>Rickard, R. H. 1964.
 A Kuanua dictionary.
-Additions by H. Fellman ca 1920, W. L. I. Ling- good 1939; rev. and ed. by L. H. Wright.
+Additions by H. Fellman ca 1920, W. L. I. Linggood 1939; rev. and ed. by L. H. Wright.
 Original edition 1888.
 Rabaul, PNG: Methodist Mission Press.
 - <a id="source-Riesenberg1968"> </a>Riesenberg, Saul H. 1968.
 The native polity of Ponape.
 Washington DC: Smithsonian Institution Press.
 (Smithsonian Contributions to Anthropology 10) https://doi.org/ 10.5479/si.00810223.10.1.
 - <a id="source-RiethandCochrane2018"> </a>Rieth, Timothy M. & Ethan E. Cochrane.
 2018.
 The chronology of colonization in Remote Oceania.
 In Hunt, E. E. Cochrane & T. L. (eds.), _133-161_.
 - <a id="source-Rinderknecht1987"> </a>Rinderknecht, Peter.
 1987.
 Nomen und Verb im melanesischen Tuna (Tolai).
 Europäische Hochschulshriften XXI/58.
 Bern: Peter Lang.